ENTROPIE1/TRACKER-TOTAL/docs/README.md

 # Tracker Total Bot

 Minimal skeleton of a Telegram bot using pyTelegramBotAPI and OpenAI SDK.
+The project ships with a more complete SQLite schema providing users, sessions and ledger bookkeeping triggers.

 ## Setup
 1. Copy `.env.example` to `.env` and fill in your keys.